-Churros are one of my guilty pleasures.
-Whenever I see a vendor with them it’s all I can do to stop myself from buying one – or two!
-This healthier version from Chef Naxielly Dominguez makes them less of a sin, yet still a delicious pleasure.
-Her wonderful churros are made with whole wheat flour and are lower in fat thanks to being baked in the oven instead of deep fried.
-Health food they’re not, but eat one hot from the oven sprinkled with cinnamon sugar and dipped in a delicious hot chocolate sauce, and you’ll have given yourself a perfect mid-winter treat.
+These churros with chocolate sauce are a healthier version from Chef Naxielly Dominguez, yet still a delicious pleasure.
+Her wonderful churros are made with whole wheat flour and are lower in fat thanks to... being baked in the oven instead of deep-fried.
+Eat one hot from the oven, sprinkled with cinnamon sugar and dipped in a delicious hot chocolate sauce, and you’ll have given yourself a perfect cold-weather treat.

-- Preheat the oven to 400°F. Line two half baking sheet with parchment paper and set aside.
+Preheat the oven to 400 degrees.
+Line a baking sheet with parchment paper and set aside.

-- When the water mixture starts to boil and add the all-purpose flour and whole wheat all at once and reduce the heat to medium.
-Stir vigorously with a wooden spoon until a tight dough forms and pulls away from the side of the pan, it will take about 2 minutes.
+When the milk mixture starts to boil, add the all-purpose and whole wheat flours all at once and reduce the heat to medium.
+Stir vigorously with a wooden spoon until a tight dough forms and pulls away from the side of the pan — it will take about 2 minutes.
 Remove the saucepan from the heat and transfer dough to a medium bowl.

-- Pipe dough into strips about 3 inches long on the prepared baking sheet leaving space between them.
-Brush each churro with oil or spray it with cooking spray to coat them.
+Pipe dough into strips about three inches long on the prepared baking sheets, leaving space between them.
+Brush each churro with oil or coat lightly with cooking spray.

-- Bake 20 minutes; reduce oven temperature to 350 oF.
-Bake until golden brown, 10 minutes more.
-Turn off oven, and leave the churros inside for 10 minutes.
+Bake 20 minutes; reduce oven temperature to 350 degrees.
+Bake until golden brown, about 10 minutes more.
+Turn off the oven, and leave the churros inside for another 10 minutes.

-- Remove the churros from the oven and transfer 5 to 6 churros to the bowl with the sugar mixture.
-Toss them in the sugar until they are completely cover.
-Repeat with the rest of the churros.
+Remove the churros from the oven and transfer 5 to 6 churros into the bowl with the sugar mixture.
+Toss them in the sugar until they are completely covered.
+Set aside, then repeat with the rest of the churros.

-- To make the chocolate syrup: In a saucepan combine the honey, cocoa powder and water.
+To make the chocolate sauce: In a small saucepan, combine the honey, cocoa powder, and water.
 Bring to a boil over medium high heat.
-Cook for 2 minutes whisking constantly.
+Cook for 2 minutes, whisking constantly.
 Remove from the heat and add vanilla extract.
-Let it cool and drizzle over the churros before serving.
+Let the syrup cool, then drizzle it over the churros before serving.